thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 * behave accordingly to some internal state to which they have an exclusive access,
 * send asynchronous messages to each others,
 * process, one after the other, the messages received in their inbox,
-* react to messages by sending other messages and updating their state,
-* and possibly spawn other actors.
+* react to messages by updating their state, by sending messages to other actors, and possibly by spawning new actors.

+All the interactions between actors are materialized by messages.
+* Synchronous method invocations are replaced by asynchronous message exchanges.
+* All the interactions one wants to observe are materialized by messages: commands, events, requests and responses as well as errors, runtime requests, timeouts or cancellations.
+* Typical examples of thin-edge messages are telemetry data, operation requests and outcomes, but also low level messages as MQTT messages, HTTP requests and responses, and even system specific messages as file-system events and update requests.

 An actor can be:
 * a source of messages,
 * a mapper that consumes messages and produces translated messages,
 * a transducer that consumes and produces messages but also maintains a state ruling its behavior,
 * a server that delivers responses on requests,
-* an end-point that logs, persists or forwards the messages to some external service.
+* a message sink that forwards the messages to some external service.

 In a running system, actors are connected with peers along various patterns:

 * An actor can gather messages from several sources and dispatch messages to several recipients.
 * Messages can be addressed to specific actors, or be broadcast to any interested recipients.
-* An actor can be oblivious to the source and the destination of the messages flowing through it, processing messages independently of their source, and publishing out messages to any interested recipients.
+* An actor can be oblivious to the source and the destination of the messages flowing through it, processing input messages independently of their source, and publishing output messages to any interested recipients.
-* By contrast, an actor can distinguish its peers, possibly processing the messages accordingly to their sources and sending specific messages to each of them.
+* By contrast, an actor can distinguish its peers, processing the messages accordingly to their sources and sending specific messages to each of them.
-* Notably, a server sends response messages specifically to the requester.
+  Notably, a server sends response messages specifically to the requester.

 The main benefits of this model in the context of thin-edge are:
 * __Modularity__
   * An actor can be understood in isolation.
-  * The behavior of an actor is fully determined by its reaction at a given state to some given message.
+  * The behavior of an actor is entirely determined by its reaction to a message in a given state.
   * Actors can be implemented, tested, and packaged independently.
 * __Flexibility__
   * Actors can be connected in various way, as long as the recipients can interpret the messages received from others.
   * An actor can be substituted by another that implements the same service, i.e. that sends and receives the same message types.
-    These can be different sources of telemetry data or different wrappers to software package managers.
 * __Observability__
   * The behavior of an actor can be fully observed, by listening the stream of messages received and sent.
   * In a pure actor model setting, any state change can be traced to a message,